ekmixon/Scriptlets/wiki/about-scriptlets.md

 ```

 - `property` - required, path to a property (joined with `.` if needed).
 The property must be attached to `window`
-- `stack` - optional, string or regular expression that must match the current function call stack trace
+- `stack` - optional, string or regular expression that must match the current function call stack trace;
+if regular expression is invalid it will be skipped

 **Examples**
 ```